LucasLobo/aggregator/README.md

 the code challenge but also to experiment with the hexagonal architecture pattern.

 The hexagonal architecture is used isolate the business logic from the input and output.
-The project can be easily extended to read from queues instead of files (e.g., such as AWS SQS) and to emit events with the results instead of writing them to the stdout (e.g., using AWS SNS).
-It's also easy to create new aggregation methods.
+The project can be easily extended to read from other input sources and to emit events with the results instead of writing them to files/stdout (e.g., using AWS SNS).
+It's also easy to create new aggregation methods besides moving average.

 ```
 ┌── cmd                           // Commands to run the application